 There are unique offerings elsewhere as well, including Asian stir fry, smoked meats and fresh soups and salads.
 Cinnamon-sprinkled Granny’s Apple Fries are a delicious evening treat – a LEGOLAND must-try.

 TravelingMom Tip: Consider eating a big meal before the event.
 On our next visit, I’d probably not take 45 minutes out of our limited event time to sit down and dine.
 However, the dinner was filling and prevented us from gorging too much on the goodies from our treat bag!

 Make It a Day Trip

 Carlsbad is a seaside-area in San Diego county which offers plenty for families to enjoy.
-The weather in San Diego is usually quite warm in early October so consider renting equipment at Carlsbad Lagoon for the morning and spend some time in the water.
+The weather in San Diego is usually quite warm in early October.
+Consider renting equipment at Carlsbad Lagoon for the morning and spend some time in the water.
 Use your afternoon to relax poolside or dine at one of Carlsbad’s popular restaurants, like Pizza Port.

-You can also certainly purchase a full day admission to LEGOLAND California and add on the additional Brick-or-Treat Party Night event to the evening so you can LEGO from day to night.
-It’s definitely more economical this way as the Brick-or-Treat event alone is $40 (for only 4 hours) versus $70 for the entire day including the nighttime event.
-I’d recommend purchasing tickets for LEGOLAND online ahead of time through Undercover Tourist as the prices are better than walk-up ticket pricing.
+Want to LEGO from day to night?
+You can purchase a full day admission to LEGOLAND California and add on the additional Brick-or-Treat Party Night event to the evening.
+This adds an extra $25 to the price of your park ticket.
+It’s definitely more economical this way as the Brick-or-Treat event alone is $59 (for only 4 hours).